 12. Power bank

 A power bank for the smartphone isn’t necessarily a must-have.
 However, it isn’t too heavy and it can be quite handy to have the opportunity to charge your smartphone or torch in case the trip takes longer then expected.
+In order to have your own power source you can also go with our solar charger.

 Especially during the winter months, the nights can be really long.
 Therefore, it is important to have some source of light with you.
 I would recommend to always have a small torch with you, even when you just go for a day hike.
 Keep in mind in the bush it is usually getting dark one hour earlier than in open areas.